Overview of the Four-Year Curriculum

 In addition to their commitment to teaching, Sewanee's faculty members seek to expand knowledge in their fields by pursuing their own research interests.
 They value student collaboration and frequently make research opportunities available to students during the summer.
 Because they don’t have to compete with graduate students for these positions, undergraduates at Sewanee have unusual access to research experience, sometimes accompanied by attendance at conferences or coauthoring of papers.
-Associate Professor of Chemistry Robert Bachman was recently elected Councilor for the Chemistry Division of the Council on Undergraduate Research (CUR), a national organization that promotes undergraduate student-faculty collaborative research.
+Professor of Chemistry Robert Bachman, Director of Undergraduate Research, is actively involved in the national Counil on Undergraduate Research (CUR) and can advise you on how to pursue opportunities for student-faculty collaborative research.

-Several courses have a service-learning component that can provide a real-world basis for original research and scholarship.
-Sewanee’s Center for Liberal Education and Community Engagement (CLECE) provides opportunities to connect your academic study with the larger world through its Community Engaged Learning program (CEL), its Bonner Leaders Program, and its Outreach Office located in the Chaplain's division.
+Several courses have a service-learning or community-engaged component that can provide a real-world basis for original research and scholarship.
+Sewanee provides many opportunities to connect your academic study with the larger world through its Community Engaged Learning program (CEL), its Bonner Leaders Program, and its Outreach Office located in the Chaplain's division.

 If you’re highly motivated and want to pursue directed readings or projects tailored to a specific interest, you might consider an independent study course.
 Independent study is available in nearly every academic department, usually requiring consent of the department chair.